r-spatial/sf/README.md

 * represents simple features as records in a `data.frame` or `tibble` with a geometry list-column
 * represents natively in R all 17 simple feature types for all dimensions (XY, XYZ, XYM, XYZM)
-* interfaces to [GEOS](https://trac.osgeo.org/geos) to support geometrical operations including the [DE9-IM](https://en.wikipedia.org/wiki/DE-9IM)
+* interfaces to [GEOS](https://trac.osgeo.org/geos) for geometrical operations on projected coordinates, and to [s2geometry](https://s2geometry.io/) for geometrical operations on ellipsoidal coordinates
 * interfaces to [GDAL](http://www.gdal.org/), supporting all driver options, `Date` and `POSIXct` and list-columns
-* interfaces to [PRØJ](http://proj.org/) for coordinate reference system conversions and transformations
+* interfaces to [PRØJ](http://proj.org/) for coordinate reference system conversion and transformation
 * uses [well-known-binary](https://en.wikipedia.org/wiki/Well-known_text#Well-known_binary) serialisations written in C++/Rcpp for fast I/O with GDAL and GEOS
 * reads from and writes to spatial databases such as [PostGIS](http://postgis.net/) using [DBI](https://cran.r-project.org/web/packages/DBI/index.html)
-* is extended by pkg [lwgeom](https://github.com/r-spatial/lwgeom/) for further liblwgeom/PostGIS functions, including some spherical geometry functions
+* is extended by [lwgeom](https://github.com/r-spatial/lwgeom/) for selected liblwgeom/PostGIS functions
+* is extended by [stars](https://github.com/r-spatial/stars/) for raster data, and raster or vector data cubes (spatial time series)

 <a href="https://gist.github.com/edzer/442d74a5775abcd5068cf3e73b23687b"><img align="left" src="https://user-images.githubusercontent.com/520851/50280460-e35c1880-044c-11e9-9ed7-cc46754e49db.jpg" /></a>